GuillaumeB59/my-first-repo/README.md

 Count this one as the fourth.

 Some markdown examples for practice:
-1. Born in 1974
+1. Born in 19**
-2. Grew up in Louviers, Eure, France, Europe
+2. Grew up in L*, Eure, France, Europe
-3. Currrently living in London, UK, Europe for still a few months.
+3. Currrently living in L*, UK, Europe for still a few months.
 Sigh.

-###contact
+### contact
-guillaume.bioche@gmail.com
+guillaume.boiche@mgail.com